-I. OBJECTIVES: The student-teacher
+The student - teacher

-- know the needs and interests, physical, emotional and mental changes during - understand the communicable and non-communicable diseases and its sources. - Develop positive attitude towards nutritional needs of human body and its imparts. - Develop the skill of games, sports, sports ethics, motivation, regulations. - Develop the skill of following rules and regulations of sports and fitness.
+- know the needs and interests, physical, emotionaland mental changes during - understands the communicable and non communicable diseasesand its sources. - develop positive attitude towards nutritional needs of human body and its imparts. - develops the skill of games, sports, sports ethics, motivation, regulations. - develops the skill of following rules and regulations of sports and fitness.

-Unit-1: Human body:
+Unit-I :Human Body

-Human body; Growth and development of children at different ages, their needs and interests, psycho-social development; Physical, emotional and mental changes during adolescence; Concept of body image; Parent-peer-adolescent relationship; Sexual abuse; Myths and misconceptions regarding growing-up; Management of stress and strain and life skills
+Human body; Growth and development of children at different ages, their needs and interests, psycho - social development; Physical, emotional and mental changes during adolescence; Concept of body image; Parent - peer - adolescent relationship; Sexual abuse; Myths and misconceptions regarding growing-up; Management of stress and strain and life skills

-Unit-2: Dietary requirements of human body:
+Unit-II: Dietary Requirements of Human Body

-Dietary requirements of human body with special emphasis on the nutritional needs according to age, sex, occupation, pregnancy and also with reference to sports-personship; Need for diet planning; Food and water; Safety and laws.
+Dietary requirements of human body with special emphasis on the nutritional needs according to age, sex, occupation, pregnancy and also with reference to sports - personship; Need for diet planning; Food and water; Safety and laws.

-Unit-3: Occupational Health:
+Unit-III: Occupational Health

-Occupational health hazards and its prevention; Commonly-abused substance and drugs and ways of prevention and inhabitation Fundamentals skills of games and sports; Sports for recreation and competition; Rules and regulations of sports; sports ethics; sports awards and scholarships, sports-personship Games and Sports-athletics, games, rhythmic activities and gymnastics Development of physical fitness; Postures; Importance of relaxation; Fitness tests; Resources and services for games and sports
+Occupational health hazards and its prevention; Commonly - abused substance and drugs and ways of prevention and inhabitationFundamentals skills of games and sports; Sports for recreation and competition; Rules and regulations of sports; sports ethics; sports awards and scholarships, sports - personship Games and Sports-athletics, games, rhythmic activities and gymnastics

+Development of physical fitness; Postures; Importance of relaxation; Fitness tests; Resources and services for games and sports.